 RELATED PARTY TRANSACTIONS

-PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS
+PARTICULARS OF LOANS GUARANTEES AND INVESTMENTS

-Details of loans guarantees given and investments made by the Company during FY2016pursuant to the provisions of Section 186 of the Companies Act 2013 and Schedule V of the ListingRegulations are given in the notes to the Financial Statements.
+Particulars of loans guarantees given and investments made by the Company duringFY2017 pursuant to the provisions of Section 186 of the Act and Schedule V of the ListingRegulations are given in the notes to the Financial Statements in this Annual Report.

-BUSINESS RISK MANAGEMENT
+ENTERPRISE RISK MANAGEMENT FRAMEWORK

 The assessment of the risks covers Strategy Technology Financial Operations &Systems Legal & Regulatory and Human Resources risks.

 INTERNAL FINANCIAL CONTROLS

 RESEARCH AND DEVELOPMENT (R&D)

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

-As required by the Companies Act 2013 read with the Companies (Accounts) Rules 2014the relevant data pertaining to conservation of energy technology absorption and foreignexchange earnings and outgo is given in the prescribed format as Annexure 2 to thisReport.
+Details pertaining to conservation of energy technology absorption and foreignexchange earnings and outgo as required under Section 134 of the Act read with theCompanies (Accounts) Rules 2014 are given in the prescribed format as Annexure 1 to thisReport.

 ENVIRONMENT HEALTH & SAFETY (EHS)